vivekvenkris/CandyJar/README.md

 For now, alpha and beta releases will not be given as `jar` files.
 Please build from source using `gradle`.

-## Dependencies that need to be natively installed for building

-1. Java JDK 14 or above
-2. JavaFX 15
-3. gradle 6.3 or above

 ## Installing JAVA

 ### Ubuntu / Debian